Cue Cards Samples with band 8 answers

 Answer: As I mentioned earlier, most people do not pay that much attention to TV adverts.
 There are very few times when someone watches an advertisement because of the attractive theme of that advertisement.
 When a TV channel broadcasts advertisements, most people either change the channel or do other things.
 My opinion is that not every person is interested in every sort of advertisement.
 Another reason people pay less attention to TV adverts is that when watching a movie or a favourite programme, advertisements often bother them.
 Amid a lengthy programme, people need to take breaks and they mostly do that when advertisements are shown.

 Tips: Your answer could also be that people pay attention to TV adverts.
 If you say so, just clarify it with some examples.
 Try to say that those adverts are informative and present newly arrived products or services.
-They also inform us about the benefits of different products and let us chose our necessary goods among a great variety of options.
+They also inform us about the benefits of different products and let us choose our necessary goods among a great variety of options.
 Also, mention that ad creators use different innovative methods so that people watch it.
-Finally, say that people can hardly leave their seats while watching a live sports telecast or a favourite programme and when advertisements are shows, they intentionally and subconsciously watch them.
+Finally, say that people can hardly leave their seats while watching a live sports telecast or a favourite programme and when advertisements are shown, they intentionally and subconsciously watch them.

 Q. How important are regulations on TV advertising?

-Answer: I believe regulation on TV advertisements are of paramount importance.
+Answer: I believe regulation of TV advertisements is of paramount importance.
 First of all, TV advertisements are displayed constantly all the time and the audiences come from different age groups.
 For that reason, the contents of an advertisement must be suitable for all audiences.
-In addition, every advertisement must be based on truth, moral code and sole purpose of informing people.
+In addition, every advertisement must be based on truth, the moral code and for the sole purpose of informing people.
 Moreover, they should promote public health and not provide anything that might induce people to damage their health, such as tobacco and alcohol ads.
 Finally, the adverts should never exaggerate or falsify information about a product or service.
 To monitor the ethics, morality and regulation every advertisement should be censored before it is displayed on the TV.

 [Part 3 answers are written by Mary | UK ]